Breast Reduction

 - When to follow-up with your plastic surgeon.

-It's important that the surgical incisions are not subjected to excessive force, abrasion or motion during the time of healing.
+The surgical incisions should not be subjected to excessive force, motion, swelling or abrasion during the time of healing.

 Breast Reduction Results

-The results of breast reduction surgery will be long-lasting.
+The results of breast reduction surgery with Dr. William Hedden, Dr. Stephen Gunn or Dr. Joshua Halka will be long-lasting.
 Your new breast size should help relieve you from the pain and physical limitations experienced prior to breast reduction.
-Your better-proportioned figure will likely enhance your self image and boost your self-confidence.

 Over time your breasts can change due to aging, weight fluctuations, hormonal factors and gravity.